Where to Find the Best Rafting in the West – 2018 Edition

 On the South Fork of the American River, which is California’s most popular, family-friendly Class III rafting trip, there will be reliable recreational flows six days per week from Memorial Day through Labor Day.
 In the meantime, rafters can ride the Sierra snowmelt which is currently providing fun early-season rafting opportunities.
 On the more adventurous Class IV+ Middle Fork of the American River, rafters can expect consistent flows seven days per week beginning mid-May through Labor Day.

-On the Tuolumne River—the state’s iconic Class IV rafting trip just outside of Yosemite National Park—it won’t be quite the rollercoaster season we saw in 2017 and rafters can anticipate a normal rafting season May through July, with lower flows anticipated in August.
+On the Tuolumne River—the state’s iconic Class IV rafting trip just outside of Yosemite National Park—it won’t be quite the rollercoaster season we saw in 2017 and rafters can anticipate a normal rafting season May through Labor Day.
 More adventurous paddlers should look to trips earlier in the season when anticipated flows up to 3,000 cfs will provide optimal whitewater conditions.

 Normal family-friendly conditions are also expected on the dam-controlled Lower Klamath River in the northwest corner of the state despite a below-average snowpack in the Klamath River Basin.